-It is important to realize that working with this faculty member during the summer is only temporary and not a commitment for the duration of the PhD career.
+It is important to know that working with this faculty member during the summer is only temporary and not a commitment for the duration of the PhD career.
 The student may find that the science, lab atmosphere, and personality of the professor are a great fit.
 Or, the student may determine that the lab is unsuitable for their research interests or otherwise.
 Similarly, the professor may find that the student is exactly the kind of intelligent, hard-working student that they hope to recruit, or they may not.
 If it works out for both parties, the student is on their way to choosing a lab.
 If it doesn't work, the student gained valuable experience and will have time in the first semester to select an advisor.
+The summer rotation counts toward the 1st lab rotation.